wbolster/emacs-python-pytest/README.rst

   whether to ask for confirmation (allowing editing) by default. this invert the prefix argument (``C-u``) behaviour.

+- ``python-pytest-strict-test-name-matching``

+  Whether to require a strict match for the ‘test this function’ heuristic.

 - ``python-pytest-executable``

   the name of the pytest executable (``pytest`` by default)